mavera12/EHR/Demographics-for-Other-Areas.md

 These are incomplete partial examples for illustration purposes.

-If running Synthea for non-US locations, patient records may still require post-processing to clean up the listed country (`US` will still appear) and postal codes within addresses.
+If running Synthea for non-US locations, patient records may still require post-processing to clean up the listed country (`US` will still appear in an address) and  [Zip or Postal Codes](https://github.com/synthetichealth/synthea/wiki/Zip-or-Postal-Codes)  within addresses.

 ### Abridged Example for United Kingdom
 Districting and addresses in the United Kingdom differ from the United States.
 In this example, the County is entered in the `STNAME` column and the District is entered in the `CTYNAME`.